Don’t be scared to meet new people

-I’ve noticed that when a friend meets someone they know in the street, if I keep quiet for several seconds (because, back home, I would not interrupt out of “politeness”), the third person will ask my friend where I’m from (not just presuming that I’m a foreigner, but presuming that I don’t even understand Portuguese).
-When I’m in lifts or even in waiting in a queue, complete strangers start up conversations with me!
+I've noticed that when a friend meets someone they know in the street, if I keep quiet for several seconds (because, back home, I would not interrupt out of “politeness”), the third person will ask my friend where I'm from (not just presuming that I'm a foreigner, but presuming that I don't even understand Portuguese).
+When I'm in lifts or even in waiting in a queue, complete strangers start up conversations with me!
 If I only nod politely I can feel immediately that it was the wrong response.
-This means that to become Brazilian I have to become more active in all conversations!
+This means that to become Brazilian I had to become more active in all conversations!

 Even forgetting about Latin cultures being more social, life is way more interesting when you know more people and especially if you get over shyness.